 OneDrive

 If you’re a Windows user, OneDrive is likely already integrated into your workflow.
-With 5 GB of free storage, it’s a natural choice for those working within the Microsoft ecosystem.
+With 5 GB of free storage, it’s a natural choice for those working within the Microsoft system.
 Here’s how you can use it:

 - Log in to OneDrive: Access it through your Microsoft account on the web or mobile app.